 Navigating crisis and pandemic situations are stressful.
 Understanding what is going on with your mind during a crisis is the only way to control your behavior and produce the best outcomes for yourself and others.
 See how to do it.

 We have a crisis mode to handle dangerous situations; it’s our fight or flight or freeze response.
 It’s an automatic function that helps our bodies prepare to handle danger.

 The Mind During Crisis and Pandemic

 However, the brain needs to protect itself from these hormones, so it shuts off circulation to the higher thinking centers of the brain.
 So, this primitive instinct enables us to move quickly and be stronger, but our thinking powers are greatly diminished.

 The fight or flight reaction works well for jumping out of the way of a predator but not so well when we need to think about things before we react.

 Any fearful situation can trigger this primitive instinct.
 It is easy to become locked into this survival mentality in a crisis, engaging the primitive mind.
 It makes some people self-centered, selfish, and even violent.

 Our frontal cortex is what makes us different from other creatures.
 This tool enables us to analyze what’s going on before we overreact.
 Sometimes, we don’t need to analyze the situation.

-Let’s say we are walking on a path and come upon a rattlesnake.
+Let’s say we are walking on a path and encountering a rattlesnake.
 We jump back, and this saves us from being bitten.
 But, sometimes, we can make the wrong decision if we don’t analyze the situation.
 For example, in a hand-to-hand combat situation, you need the higher thinking functions of the mind to remain in control to analyze the ever-changing situation.

 A pandemic is like being in hand-to-hand combat.
 It’s a dangerous situation that constantly changes but lasts for months or even years.
-Think of navigating crisis like a skill set you need to implement long-term.
+Think of navigating crisis as a skill set you need to implement long-term.

 “Emergencies send sparks to the darkest corner of us.
 They wake up our hormones and neurotransmitters, they remove the rust from our body and mind, and they show us we can still handle a crisis with poise.